JoaoGabrielAlves/lawnstarter-exercise/FEEDBACK.md

 ## 1. What parts of this did you enjoy?

-**The full-stack nature**: I really enjoyed being able to work on both the API and the frontend.
-It's satisfying to build a feature end-to-end and see it working in the browser.
-The React + Laravel combo felt natural to work with.

-**The statistics requirement**: This was the most interesting part technically.
-Figuring out how to capture API requests, process them in the background, and compute meaningful statistics felt like solving a real production problem.
-The queue and scheduler integration was fun to implement.

-**Docker setup**: Getting everything running with a single command is always satisfying.
-Laravel Sail made this pretty straightforward, and I like that it creates a consistent environment that should work the same way on any machine.
+* **Full-Stack Scope**: Building a feature end-to-end, from the Laravel API to the React frontend, was very satisfying.
+* **The Statistics Challenge**: The requirement to track and process API usage statistics was a great technical problem.
+Implementing the background jobs and scheduled tasks felt like building a real-world production feature.
+* **Streamlined Docker Environment**: Using Laravel Sail to create a one-command setup was a highlight.
+It ensures a consistent development environment.

-**Working with a real API**: Using the actual Star Wars API instead of mock data made it feel more realistic.
-Had to think about error handling, rate limiting, and data transformation - all things you'd deal with in a real app.
+* **Real-World API Integration**: Interacting with the live Star Wars API made the task more practical, requiring consideration for error handling and data transformation.

 ## 2. What parts of this did you dislike?

-**Time constraints vs. polish**: There's always tension between getting all the features working and making them polished.
-I spent more time on the core functionality and less on things like comprehensive error handling and UI polish.
+* **Time vs. Polish**: With the time available, I prioritized core functionality over UI polish and comprehensive error states.

-**Limited testing time**: I set up the testing framework but didn't have time to write comprehensive tests.
-In a real project, I'd want much better test coverage before calling it done.
+* **Testing Coverage**: While the testing framework is in place, I didn't have time to write as many tests as I would for a production application.

 ## 3. Any other comments/feedback?

-**What worked well about the exercise**:

-- Good scope - challenging enough to show technical skills without being overwhelming
-- The Docker requirement shows you care about deployment and developer experience
-- The statistics requirement demonstrates understanding of production concerns like async processing
-- Flexibility in tech choices lets candidates show their reasoning

-**Suggestions**:

-- Maybe some guidance on how much time to spend on each part (API vs frontend vs Docker setup)

-**Overall thoughts**:
+**Overall impressions**:

-This exercise does a good job of testing the skills that would actually matter for the LawnStarter role.
-The combination of API development, frontend work, background processing, and Docker deployment covers most of what you'd be doing day-to-day.
+The exercise is a great assessment of the skills needed for the role, as it mirrors the practical, day-to-day work of a full-stack developer.
+The combination of API development, frontend work, and background processing covers a realistic feature slice.

-It's also realistic in scope - not some artificial algorithm problem, but the kind of feature you might actually build for a service marketplace.
-The time constraint forces you to make practical decisions about what to prioritize, which is also realistic.

-I think this gives a much better sense of how someone would actually perform in the role than a traditional coding interview.
+The problem is practical and relevant, avoiding abstract algorithm challenges in favor of a task that feels like it could be part of the actual LawnStarter platform.